 On receipt by the Commission/agency, proposals are registered and acknowledged and their contents entered into a database to support the evaluation process.
-Eligibility criteria for each proposal are also checked by Commission/agency staff before the evaluation begins.
+At each stage, eligibility criteria for each proposal are also checked by Commission/agency staff before the evaluation begins.
 Proposals which do not fulfil these criteria will not be included in the evaluation.